angelxuanchang/nlp-class/hw0.md

 The grading is split up into the following components:

 * Group setup done on {{ site.hwsubmit.name }}.
-* Github setup including adding instructor and TA as Developer to the repository.
+* Github setup including adding instructor and TAs as Collaborator to the repository.
 * dev scores (see Table below)
 * test scores (see Table below)
-* Report quality
+* report quality
-* Code content and quality (a good iPython notebook can help TAs understand your code)
+* code content and quality (a good iPython notebook can help TAs understand your code)
-* Check if each group member has a `answer/README.username`.
+* check if each group member has a `answer/README.username`.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.